 31. PPC (Pay Per Click):

 PPC comes under the PPC acronyms.
 A model when a marketer gets a certain amount when it’s publisher’s ad is clicked.

 The amount of money spent to get an ad clicked when running PPC campaigns.

 The percentage of the number of clicks on CTA over the total number of people that can click.

-The common sales acronyms for our digital advertising acronyms are described here:
+The common sales acronyms for our digital advertising acronyms and marketing abbreviations are described here: